carbon-language/carbon-lang/mlir/docs/PDLL.md

 ```

 Along with result name access, variables of `Op` type may implicitly convert to
 `Value` or `ValueRange`.
-These variables are converted to `Value` when they are
+If these variables are registered (has ODS entry), they
-known (via ODS) to only have one result, in all other cases they convert to
+are converted to `Value` when they are known to only have one result, otherwise
-`ValueRange`:
+they will be converted to `ValueRange`:

 ```pdll
 // `resultOp` may also convert implicitly to a Value for use in `inputOp`: